DrPlanner: Diagnosis and Repair of Motion Planners for Automated Vehicles Using Large Language Models: Conclusion

 \section{Conclusion}

-We present the first framework for diagnosing and repairing motion planners that leverages both common sense and domain-specific knowledge about causal mechanisms in LLMs.
+We present the first framework for diagnosing and repairing motion planners {for automated vehicles} that leverages both common sense and domain-specific knowledge about causal mechanisms in LLMs.
 Through a modular and iterative prompt design, our approach automates the generation of descriptions for the planner and continuously enhances diagnostic performance.
 The major limitation of our approach is that the improvement of the planner cannot be guaranteed.
-However, as the capabilities of LLMs advance, we anticipate the paradigm to enhance significantly over time. {Future work will involve developing datasets by monitoring user submissions over time, specifically focusing on sequences of edits that lead to performance improvements.
-This effort will examine the impact of different objective functions and their target values. } We encourage researchers using $\mathtt{DrPlanner}$ to refine their motion planners and contribute towards establishing a large-scale framework that encompasses a variety of planner types for diagnostic and repair tasks.
+However, as the capabilities of LLMs advance, we anticipate the paradigm to enhance significantly over time. {Future work will {involve conducting additional tests across various application domains} and developing datasets by monitoring user submissions over time}. {Additionally, we plan to extend the few-shot component with a memory module to leverage experiential learning.} We encourage researchers using $\mathtt{DrPlanner}$ to refine their motion planners and contribute towards establishing a large-scale framework that encompasses a variety of planner types for diagnostic and repair tasks.